 The purported benefits range from “revving up your metabolism” and “flipping a switch in your body” to “signaling your cells to burn fat.”

 However, scientists have found little evidence to bolster these weight loss claims.

-Whether you pop it in pill form or get a pricey injection, don’t expect a vitamin B-12 supplement to boost your metabolism and burn fat away.
-According to the Mayo Clinic, there’s no evidence that it will promote weight loss.
+Whether you take it in pill form or get a pricey injection, don’t expect a vitamin B12 supplement to boost your metabolism and burn away fat.
+There’s currently no evidence that it’ll promote weight loss.

 Your body needs vitamin D to absorb calcium and keep your bones strong.
-But experts aren’t convinced that it will help you lose weight.
+But experts aren’t convinced that it’ll help you lose weight.

-Some studies suggest that omega-3 fatty acids support weight loss — but it’s too soon to draw conclusions, warns the Mayo Clinic.
+Some studies suggest that omega-3 fatty acids support weight loss — but it’s too soon to draw conclusions.

 As tempting as it may be to curl up with a good book and cup of green tea — or green tea supplements — a brisk walk or bike ride will do more to melt the fat from your middle.